jonmgeiger/household-conditions/README.md

 ## Research Question
 Based upon our observations throughout the quarter, we became interested graduation rates and specifically how we could predict a district's graduation rate based upon different indicators.
 This led us to our main reserach question:

-### Are household conditions, race, assessment scores, and school funding good predictors of school district graduation rates in the United States?
+### To what extent can we use household conditions, race, assessment scores, and school funding to predict school district graduation rates in the United States?

 ## Methodology